malcommac/SwiftDate/README.md

 compDict[.Second] = 33
 compDict[.Calendar] = CalendarType.Gregorian.toCalendar() // produce an NSCalendar
 compDict[.TimeZone] = TimeZoneNames.Europe.Rome.toTimeZone() // produce an NSTimeZone

 // Date is parsed as 25 Dec 2015 at 20:15:33 in Rome (GMT+1)
 // Resulting UTC date will be 1 hour before (19:15:33) let date = compDict.toUTCDate()

+// You can also create a DateInRegion with these components let dateInRome = DateInRegion(components: compDict)
 ```

 The same result can be accomplished using: